SwiftGGTeam/the-swift-programming-language-in-chinese/GuidedTour/GuidedTour.rst

 that the side length of its triangle is always the same as the side length of its square.

+..
+This triangle + square example could use improvement.
+   The goal is to show why you would want to use willSet, but it was constrained by the fact that we're working in the context of geometric shapes.

 .. testcode:: guided-tour

    -> class TriangleAndSquare {